yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 The Netherlands

 ######Relevant Personnel
-Jan Hein Hoogstad
+Jan Hein Hoogstad - Coordinator of the Project
-Robin Boast
+Robin Boast -
-Sabrina C. Sauer
+Sabrina C. Sauer -
-Nynke Bos
+Nynke Bos -
+Johanna Barnbeck - Creative Consultant for Cross-medial science communication

-//still discuss roles of participants, provide overviwe table//
+//still discuss roles of participants, provide overviwe table// publications

-publications
+**Johanna Barnbeck** is an artist, researcher and creative professional offering creative consulting for universities and research institutes who want to use audiovisual media in order to reach their relevant public.
+Based in Berlin, she develops concepts for film, photography and crossmedial art projects.
+Currently, she also works as an embedded researcher on the project *Augmenting Masterpieces* at the Rijksmuseum in Amsterdam, which seeks to develop interfaces between the digital and the physical collection of the museum.

 ##### Dark Horse GmbH & Co KG
 Ritterstraße 12 - 14